bright/new-www/content/blog/why-you-should-go-serverless-with-your-apps.md

 ### Faster Time-to-Market

 With serverless computing, startups can **focus on building their applications** instead of managing infrastructure.
 This can help them get their product or service to market faster, **giving them a competitive advantage**.

+### Increased agility

+Serverless computing allows startups to quickly **experiment with new ideas and applications** without worrying about the cost and complexity of setting up infrastructure.
+This can lead to greater innovation and agility.